Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Introduction

 \end{itemize}

 As such, the rapid expansion of AI data centers poses unprecedented challenges to modern power systems.
 To sustain the fast pace of AI innovation and the continued growth of AI infrastructure, it is essential to establish a deep understanding of AI data center loads and their interactions with the grid, and to develop effective solution strategies that ensure reliable and sustainable power system operation.

-A growing number of recent articles and reports \cite{Pilz2025Jan,Cohen2024May,iea2024energyai,mckinsey2024datacenters,aljbour2024powering,davenport2024generational} have drawn considerable attention to the surging electricity demand of AI data centers and their implications for the power sector.
-Prior works \cite{avelar2023ai,aljbour2024powering} examine the energy use of AI data centers by analyzing the power consumption of key components, including AI computing, cooling systems, and auxiliary facilities, and present strategies for energy-efficient operation.
-Reference \cite{jegham2025hungry} proposes a benchmarking framework for quantifying the footprint of energy, water, and carbon emissions of LLM inference workloads.
-Recent study \cite{Li2024Sep} analyzes the transient dynamic behaviors of AI computing power consumption, develops high-level mathematical models for AI data center loads, and discusses the resulting disruptions and opportunities for power systems.
+A growing number of recent articles and reports \cite{Pilz2025Jan,iea2024energyai,mckinsey2024datacenters,aljbour2024powering,davenport2024generational} have drawn considerable attention to the surging electricity demand of AI data centers and their implications for the power sector.
+Prior works \cite{avelar2023ai,aljbour2024powering} examine the energy use of AI data centers by analyzing the power demand of key components, including AI computing, cooling systems, and auxiliary facilities, and present strategies for energy-efficient operation.
+A recent study \cite{Li2024Sep} analyzes the transient dynamic behaviors of AI computing power consumption, develops high-level mathematical models for AI data center loads, and discusses the resulting disruptions and opportunities for power systems.
 Case studies on several power grids are conducted in \cite{lin2024exploding} to assess their capacity to accommodate projected five-year AI data center load growth, deriving implications for long-term grid planning and management.
 However, the existing literature has mainly focused on the AI data center itself and presented high-level, preliminary, and fragmented discussions, while a comprehensive and in-depth synthesis of AI data center load characteristics and their impacts on power grids, particularly the challenges from the grid's perspective, remains lacking.

+To bridge this critical gap and help guide future research and development in the field, this paper provides a comprehensive review and vision that (\romannumeral1) details the overall architecture of AI data centers together with their load characteristics and patterns, (\romannumeral2) systematically analyzes the multi-timescale and multi-faceted challenges posed by the rapid growth of AI data centers to power grids, and (\romannumeral3) presents promising solutions for enabling their large-scale grid integration in a reliable, sustainable, and grid-supportive manner.